Molth/enet-csharp/README.md

-This project is a C# translation of [enet](https://github.com/lsalzman/enet) for (Unity/Godot/.NET), where native sockets are replaced with [nanosockets](https://github.com/nxrighthere/NanoSockets).
+This project is a pure C# translation of [enet](https://github.com/lsalzman/enet), where native sockets are replaced with [NanoSockets](https://github.com/nxrighthere/NanoSockets).